 Primers are designed to get a surface ready for the next stage of decoration.
 It's important to know how many layers of primer you should apply before you paint.
 Too few layers can result in the wall not being properly prepared, while too many layers is a waste of time and money.
 There are different types, which influence how many layers are needed.

 An oil primer acts as a stain blocker.
 If there are stubborn stains on the surface that you cannot remove, a single layer of latex primer should cover the stain.
-A maximum of one more layer should be used if one layer doesn't cover it.
+A maximum of one more layer can be used if one layer doesn't cover it.

 Latex primer has a similar consistency to oil primer although it will be slightly thinner.
 Latex primer is ideal for use on walls, which are subjected to dampness.
 You first have to dry up the dampness on the wall.
 Fans will work.
-Oil and water don’t mix, so a damp wall will most likely not receive an oil base primer.
+Oil and water don’t mix, so a damp wall will most likely not receive an oil-based primer.
 Being water-based, latex primer will be absorbed by the damp walls.

 No more than two layers should be used on a damp wall before another paint is applied.
 A single layer will be enough if the wall is not damaged in any way.
 A thin, single layer should be applied to a wall where a specific decoration or area of paint will go.